 The extent to which COVID-19 impacts MARTA will depend on future developments, which are still highly uncertain and cannot be predicted.
-For the year ending June 30, 2023, MARTA experienced slightly higher ridership than budgeted but remains approximately 42% below pre-pandemic levels.
+For the year ending June 30, 2024, MARTA experienced lower than budgeted ridership and remains approximately 42% below pre-pandemic levels.